Nexfinity/CakeyBot-Wiki/core/localization.md

 # How Do I Translate?

 1. Open the project on the Crowdin page [here](https://crowdin.com/project/cakey-bot).
-2. Make any translations/edits/updates to your language
+2. Make any translations/edits/updates to your language.
-3. Wait for the submissions to be reviewed
+3. Wait for the submissions to be reviewed.
-4. Make any requested edits to your submissions (if requested by proof readers)
+4. Make any requested edits to your submissions (if requested by proof readers).
 5. Wait for the strings to be merged into the production bot and enjoy!

 # Formatting, Rules, Requirements